HenzaT/task-manager/README.md

-taskr (Task Manager)
+tasku (Task Manager)

 Ongoing project to showcase a task manager with simple CRUD functionality.
-I intend to implement Turbo and JavaScript for a user-friendly experience, as well as integrating OpenAI API.
+I intend to implement Turbo and JavaScript for a user-friendly experience.

 Stack:
 > - Ruby on Rails